Beyond Fixed Rounds: Data-Free Early Stopping for Practical Federated Learning: Problem and Model

-To capture this convergence behavior, we introduce the growth rate $g_r$, which quantifies the relative increase of the accumulated distance:
+To capture this training stabilization behavior, we introduce the growth rate $g_r$, which quantifies the magnitude of the relative change in the accumulated distance:

 As the learning trajectory stabilizes, $g_r$ tends to decrease, indicating that later global updates contribute marginally to the overall displacement.
+This behavior reflects the onset of saturation of the parameter-space trajectory.

+We adopt $g_r$ rather than the simple difference $\delta_r - \delta_{r-1}$ for the following reasons.
+In detail, by the triangle inequality,

+so the scale of $\delta_r$ is governed by $\gamma_k$, and no single $\tau$ works across the hyperparameter settings of different FL methods.
+By the same reasoning, the per-round change likewise satisfies

+so the criterion $\delta_r - \delta_{r-1} \leq \tau$ may fail for any fixed $\tau > 0$ even when the global model is close to convergence.
+Thus, the scale-dependent difference $\delta_r-\delta_{r-1}$ is unsuitable as a stopping indicator across FL methods, as shown in Fig.~\ref{fig:reason}.

-This behavior reflects the onset of convergence in the parameter space.
-To be consistent with data-based early stopping, the proposed criterion is restricted to two hyperparameters: a sensitivity threshold $\tau$ and a patience parameter $\rho$.
+To align with the validation-based early stopping, the proposed criterion is restricted to two hyperparameters: a sensitivity threshold $\tau$ and a patience parameter $\rho$.
 In particular, we define a recursive saturation counter $\kappa_r$ as:

 where $\mathbb{I}(\cdot)$ denotes the indicator function.
 The federated training process is stopped at the round $r^*$ satisfying: